International Women's Day: Nine profiles of inspiring women at the African Development Bank

 “Women have special eyes and perspectives in approaching many things.
 Women have the ability to resolve the numerous new challenges that lie ahead of us.
 I like the fact that women do their work or perform their duties very meticulously and successfully.”

-Victoria Flattau, former Young Professional, now Country Program Coordinator, Regional Development, Integration and Business Delivery Vice-Presidency
+Victoria Flattau, Young Professional and Country Program Coordinator, Regional Development, Integration and Business Delivery Vice-Presidency

 “If it wasn’t for that one way ticket I bought six years ago in search of professional enrichment, my career would not have led me to where I am today.”